chuckwagoncomputing/qml-date-tumblers/README.md

 # qml-date-tumblers
-QML horizontal date and time tumblers, with keyboard support
+QML horizontal date and time tumblers.
+Supports using the keyboard to select, abort, and submit, with a keyboard focus indicator.

 ## Usage